 * Eskom powers Africa's biggest economy

-* Utility has said any strike would be illegal
+* Utility says any strike would be illegal

 By Ed Stoddard